 Don’t store medicines in the bathroom medicine cabinet or in direct sunlight.
 Humidity, heat, and light can affect the potency and safety of the medicine.

+Keep medicine up and away and out of sight from children.
 Store medicines where children cannot see or reach them, for example, in a locked box or high cabinet.

+Separate human and pet medicine.
 Keep medicine for people separate from pets’ medicine or household chemicals.
 Mix-ups can occur and can be dangerous for people and pets.

+Store ointments and tubes away from household products.
 Don’t keep tubes of ointments or creams next to your tube of toothpaste.
 They look and feel similar and can be easily mixed-up.